-Why Buy Audi Transmissions from Auto Power Source
+Why Buy a Used Audi Transmission from Auto Power Source

 Audi powertrains use a wider variety of transmissions than nearly any other German marque, and the differences between transverse and longitudinal architectures matter enormously for fitment.
 Pre-2008 A4 and A6 longitudinal cars commonly run the ZF-supplied 5HP or 6HP Tiptronic; from 2009 forward the ZF 8HP became the dominant longitudinal automatic and now equips most A4, A5, A6, A7, A8, Q5 and Q7 models built after 2010.
 On the transverse side, A3, TT and Q3 rely on the 6-speed DSG (DQ250) and later the 7-speed S-tronic (DQ200) dual-clutch units — both completely incompatible with the longitudinal cars despite sharing branding.
 FWD A4 and A6 owners are the third bucket: many of those cars left the factory with the Multitronic chain-CVT, which is unique to Audi and only available on front-wheel-drive variants.

-Our 710+ Audi transmissions have each been pulled from low-mileage donor vehicles, cataloged by VIN, and held in our climate-controlled warehouse pending sale.
-Every unit goes through our six-step inspection: VIN-matching against the donor and against your car, ASE Shift-Testing through all gears, noise & smoke verification, full visual inspection of the case, valve body and pan, multi-angle photography for your approval, and palletized freight shipping.
-The ASE-certified techs do the testing — rejected units never reach the buyer.
+Every Audi transmission we sell has been pulled from a low-mileage donor vehicle, cataloged by VIN, and held in our climate-controlled warehouse.
+Each unit goes through our six-step inspection: VIN-matching against the donor and against your car, ASE Shift-Testing through all gears, noise & smoke verification, full visual inspection of the case, valve body and pan, multi-angle photography for your approval, and palletized freight shipping.
+ZF 8HP units get an additional Mechatronic sleeve and valve-body inspection — that is the most common failure point on the ZF 8-speed family.
+Rejected units never reach the buyer.

 Your Audi Transmission Options: Compared